 - Film Images are Superior

 1. Photo File Management Difficulties

 Massive amounts of storage space makes it practical to take hundreds, if not thousands of photos.
 This can lead to issues with organizing and labeling them.
-Users can end up with unlabeled photos stored in multiple places, for example: downloaded onto different computers, tablets or portable hard drives, kept on memory cards or sticks, or stored online.
+Users can end up with unlabeled photos stored in multiple places, for example: downloaded onto different computers, tablets or portable hard drives, kept on multiple phones, memory cards, sticks, or stored online.
 This makes them difficult to find and easy to lose.
 The problem is even worse because many users keep backup copies as well as the originals.
 The entire process can be overwhelming for many.

 2. Computer Skills Required

 Capturing images with a digital camera may generally be much easier, but doing anything with the photographs afterwards almost always requires some form of computer or technological skills.
 Whether you are uploading, downloading or transferring photos, organizing, naming, or filing them, editing or printing them out, you will need to be comfortable with the use of computers and smartphone apps.